RobertClay/MIST/Literature Notes/Sterne 2009 - Multiple Imputation.md

 # Key Points

 > What are they key takeaways from this literature
 - Multiple imputation is a technique for reducing bias due to missing data.
-This paper describes its pros, cons, and applcation to general medical journals.
+This paper describes its pros, cons, and application to general medical journals.
-- Multiple imputation will randomly assigned missing values to an ensemble of populations.
-Each population is fitted with a model and the overall effect analysed.
+- Multiple imputation will randomly assign missing values with surrogates from a pool of potential donors.
+Assignment is done randomly over multiple iterations to produce an ensemble of imputed populations.
+Analysis is performed on each population separately and summarised using ensemble statistics (mean, variance, etc.).
 - While useful it suffers a number of pitfalls.
-Namely if data are incorrectly assumed missing at random, if variables are not Gaussian distributed or if any variable being imputed is conditional on the outcome.
+Namely if data are incorrectly assumed missing at random (MAR), if variables are not Gaussian distributed or if any variable being imputed is conditional on the outcome.
 - To prevent this guidelines are specified.
 The user should:
-	- describe any missing data giving possible reasons in terms of other variables if possible
+	- describe any missing data giving possible reasons for missingness in terms of other variables if possible.
 	- Clarify any differences between complete and imputed populations.
 	- Describe the analysis done in great detail.
-If Multiple Imputation is used describe its assumptions (missing data MAR), parameters (number of imputations), software, variables imputed, and robustness under sensetivity analysis.
+If Multiple Imputation is used describe its assumptions (missing data MAR), parameters (number of imputed populations, number of repetitions, etc.), software, variables imputed, and robustness under sensetivity analysis.
 - Very few papers as of 2009 follow these guidelines.
 Only 1/59.

 # Motivation